-- Check whether your employer will allow you to make salary sacrifice contributions and when you can advise changes to your salary packaging arrangements to include any salary sacrifice contributions of your compulsory personal contributions. - With your employer's approval, you can arrange to salary sacrifice at any time of the year. - Seek professional financial advice.
-An Aware Super financial planner can recommend an appropriate salary sacrifice strategy for your personal situation.
+- Check whether your employer will allow you to make salary sacrifice contributions and when you can advise changes to your salary packaging arrangements to include any salary sacrifice contributions of your compulsory personal contributions. - With your employer's approval, you can arrange to salary sacrifice at any time of the year. - Seek professional financial advice. - Advise your employer of the portion (if any) of your PSS contributions you want to make via salary sacrifice.